$C^{1,1}$-rectifiability and Heintze-Karcher inequality on $\mathbf{S}^{n+1}$: Abstract

 \section{Abstract}

-In this paper, by isometrically embedding $(\mfS^{n+1},g_{\mfS^{n+1}})$ into $\mfR^{n+2}$, and using nonlinear analysis on the codimension-2 graphs, we will show that the level sets of distance function from the boundary of any Borel set in sphere, are $C^{1,1}$-rectifiable.
-As a by-product, we establish a Heintze-Karcher inequality. \\ {\bf MSC 2020:} 35B65, 49Q15, 49Q20, 53C21.\\
+In this paper, by isometrically embedding $(\mfS^{n+1},g_{\mfS^{n+1}})$ into $\mfR^{n+2}$, and using nonlinear analysis on the codimension-2 graphs, we will show that the level-sets of the distance function from the boundary of any open set in sphere, are $C^{1,1}$-rectifiable.
+As a by-product, we establish a Heintze-Karcher inequality on sphere. \\ {\bf MSC 2020:} 35B65, 49Q15, 49Q20, 53C21.\\ {\bf Keywords:} Level-sets of distance function, $C^{1,1}$-Rectifiability, Heintze-Karcher inequality.\\